TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 ### 0.1 License and Limitation of Liability

-Except where otherwise indicated in seperate LICENSE.txt files,this release is free software: you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](<https://www.gnu.org/licenses/lgpl-3.0>) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Except where otherwise indicated in seperate LICENSE.txt files, this release is free software: you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](<https://www.gnu.org/licenses/lgpl-3.0>) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This release is distributed in the hope that it will be useful, but __WITHOUT ANY WARRANTY__; without even the implied warranty of __MERCHANTABILITY__ or __FITNESS FOR A PARTICULAR PURPOSE__.
 See the GNU General Public License for more details.